AI Context Windows Explained: 4K vs 128K vs 1M vs 10M Tokens

 "Gemini's 1M context let us analyze our entire 500-file React app for the TypeScript migration.
 Would have taken weeks manually." — Engineering Manager, E-commerce

-- Availability: Open-source via Hugging Face
+- Availability: Open weights under Apache 2.0 via Hugging Face and Ollama

 Strengths:

-- Large context at no API cost
+- Genuine 1M context for repo-scale understanding at no API cost

 Best For: